 Over 37% of Texas vehicle accident fatalities involve some type of truck according to the National Highway Traffic Safety Administration (NHTSA.)
 While any number of factors can contribute to this, one most people don’t think of is tires.
 Defective tires can cause a tire to rupture or could detach from the vehicle.
 Regardless of what happens, defective tires can make the truck almost impossible to control.
 As a result, the truck can skid, roll over, or cross into oncoming traffic.
 Any one of these can result in a major collision, causing serious injury and extensive damage.

 So if a defective tire malfunctions, and results in an accident, who would be responsible?
 The answer is not simple It could be several parties would potentially share responsibility.
 The tire manufacturer, the tire purchaser, the person driving, or the company responsible for managing the truck.
-After a wreck with a truck, it’s best to consult with a personal injury attorney.
+After a wreck with a truck, it’s best to consult with a San Antonio truck accident attorney.
 Your lawyer will be able to help narrow down who is responsible for your crash.

 What exactly is a defective tire?
 In the U.S, tires have to meet federal motor vehicle safety standards.
 Sometimes, manufacturers fail to meet these standards or disregard them completely to increase profits.
 However, tires may also be defective for other reasons.
 Most manufactures may try and design a tire they believe to be safe, but changes in design or materials could cause the tire to no longer be safe.